Validation of TOI-1221 b: A warm sub-Neptune exhibiting TTVs around a Sun-like star: Summary Conclusion

 We characterize the stellar properties both with spectra from CHIRON and an SED analysis based on archival photometric measurements.
 The stellar values from these two methods are in line with one another and also with existing assessments \citep[e.g. the TIC;][]{TIC_2018}.

-Straightforward transit fitting methods of the {\it TESS} light curves and two LCOGT transit observations were confounded by what appeared to be variations in the transit timings.
-Fitting routines that did not enforce a fixed-period on the model produced clearer results, and the individual timing offsets follow a sinusoid pattern in time.
-This is potentially indicative of the perturbation by an additional unseen planet in the system, likely near a first-order period resonance.
-Unfortunately, without any indication of the perturber's period from which to determine its proximity to resonance, there is little that can be said about its mass due to existing degeneracies.
+Straightforward transit fitting methods of the {\it TESS} light curves and two LCOGT transit observations were initially confounded by what appeared to be variations in the transit timings.
+Fitting routines that did not enforce a fixed-period on the model produced clearer results and revealed an oscillatory offset pattern in observed transit midpoints.
+This is potentially indicative of perturbations by an additional unseen planet in the system, likely near a first-order period resonance.
+Using {\tt TTVFast} we explored the TTVs induced upon TOI-1221 b by a wide range of additional planet mass--orbit configurations.
+We determine that the observed TTVs are likely to be a high-frequency chopping signal, rather than the high amplitude but low frequency super-period.
+Unfortunately, a large number of wildly different configurations can all reproduce our observations with high accuracy.
+Without transit detections of the perturber, more TTVs of planet b over a much longer baseline are needed to make informative assessments of a perturber's mass and orbit.

 Based on all of the work described above, we now consider TOI-1221 b to be a validated planet.
 All of the likely false-positive are ruled out, and the transit parameters converge to reasonable values.
-Moving forward, a precision RV mass measurement would solidify TOI-1221 b's planetary status, and with luck the RVs may also reveal a signal of the unseen perturber acting in the system.
+Moving forward, a precision RV mass measurement would solidify TOI-1221 b's planetary status, and with luck may also reveal a signal of the unseen perturber acting in the system.

 The origin of the super-Earth/sub-Neptune valley remains an important question.
 Properly testing the various hypotheses likely requires a more thorough understanding of the effects of insolation on planetary atmospheres.
 Building such a robust understanding will require analysis of the hard-to-find cool planets in addition to the more easily discovered and plentiful hot ones.
-Of TOIs that have strong period constraints, TOI-1221 b is the 19$^{\rm th}$-longest period {\it TESS} planet detected to date (out of 5845 TOIs) and is pushing the boundaries of our populated parameter space.
+Of TOIs that have strong period constraints, TOI-1221 b is the 19$^{\rm th}$-longest period {\it TESS} planet detected to date (out of 6133 TOIs) and is pushing the boundaries of our populated parameter space.